 - Streamlining the variation in font sizes and styles (bold, italics, all-caps, and varied tracking)

-Wrap Up: Top tips for best Valentine’s Day email design
+Wrap Up: Top tips (and templates!) for the best Valentine’s Day email design

 These days, we all celebrate Valentine’s Day in some way.
 Join the celebration and design a Valentine’s Day email that’s special and sweet!